-Epstein-Barr Virus Infection, Symptoms and Treatment
+Epstein-Barr Virus Infection, Symptoms, and Possible Treatments

-The Epstein-Barr Virus and its Effects
+The Epstein-Barr Virus and Its Effects

 The Epstein-Barr virus was named after Anthony Epstein and Yvonne Barr, two of the scientists in the team that discovered that the virus causes some types of cancer.